IGNITE is an NIH-funded network dedicated to supporting the implementation of genomics in healthcare.

 Starting in 2013, NIH selected six genomic medicine research sites for 4 years of funding.
 These research sites were tasked with finding ways to incorporate genomic information into electronic medical records and develop clinical decision support for providers across diverse healthcare settings.

 To that end, the IGNITE Network also disseminates the methods and best practices its members develop in order to advance the implementation of genomics in healthcare.
-One outlet for public distribution is the SPARK Toolbox, which provides genomic medicine resources for clinicians, researchers, educators, and patients.
+One outlet for public distribution is the SPARK Toolbox, which provides genomic medicine resources for clinicians and researchers.